mansikulkarni96/enhancements/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 ## Summary

-The intent of this enhancement is to enable logging for Windows worker nodes and pods running in an OpenShift cluster
+The intent of this enhancement is to enable logging for Windows worker nodes and pods running in an OpenShift cluster.

 ## Motivation

 Logging is a critical component for identifying issues with nodes, containers running on the nodes.
-The main motivation behind this enhancement is to provide a logging solution for the Windows nodes that will help gather useful logs from different components for debugging issues and monitoring cluster activity.
+The main motivation behind this enhancement is to provide a centralized logging solution for the Windows nodes that will help gather useful logs from different components for debugging issues and monitoring cluster activity.

 ### Goals

 As part of this enhancement, we plan to do the following:
-* Deploy log collection infrastructure onto the Windows nodes.
+* Deploy log collectors on Windows nodes.
 * Collect node and pod logs.
-* Upgrade log collection infrastructure.
+* Upgrade log collectors deployed through WMCO.
 * Forward logs and events from nodes and pods to log store.

 ### Non-Goals

 As part of this enhancement, we do not plan to support:
-* Logging for Windows containers.
-* Customization of log collection infrastructure.
+* Development or customization of log collectors.
-  * We plan to use the Microsoft provided Windows Fluentd binary and the Fluentd logging driver that enables Windows containers to redirect logs to various destinations using the Fluentd output plugins.
+  * We plan to use the Microsoft provided Windows Fluentd binary and the Fluentd logging driver that enables Windows containers to read logs from various sources using Fluentd input plugins and redirect them to various destinations using the Fluentd output plugins.

 ## Proposal

-The main idea here is to deploy Fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed onto the OpenShift cluster.
+The main idea here is to deploy Fluentd as a log collection agent onto Windows nodes after cluster logging operator is deployed on the OpenShift cluster.
 Fluentd has support for Windows logging.
 We plan to leverage it and run Fluentd as a Windows service.

 ### Implementation Details

+WMCO image will be packed with the td-agent .msi installer binary in addition to the required binaries mentioned in WMCO enhancement.
-Once WMCO is installed from the OperatorHub and Cluster Logging operator is deployed onto the cluster, the WMCO will perform the following steps to configure logging:
+Once both WMCO and the Cluster Logging Operator are deployed on the cluster, following steps are required to configure logging:

- * Download the td-agent .msi installer binary from a known location and transfer it to the Windows node.
+ * Install td-agent.
+    * td-agent is a stable distribution of Fluentd.
  * Run td-agent's fluentdwinsvc as a Windows service.
-         * td-agent is a stable distribution of Fluentd, fluentdwinsvc is permanently registered as a Windows service by the msi installer.
+    * fluentdwinsvc is permanently registered as a Windows service by the .msi installer in the latest version of td-agent.
- * Install the required Fluentd output plugins onto the Windows nodes.
+ * Install the required Fluentd input and output plugins onto Windows nodes.
- * Configure the container runtime to use Fluentd as the logging driver on Windows node.
+ * Configure the container runtime to use Fluentd as the logging driver.
- * Configure td-agent to forward logs to the elasticsearch data storage in a format understandable to elasticsearch.
+ * Configure td-agent to collect logs from various input sources and forward them to elasticsearch data storage.
- * Kubelet on Windows nodes logs to a file.
-So, we also need to configure fluentd's record transformer to ensure that logs collected from the kubelet log file are in required format.

 ### Justification

+* We cannot deploy fluentd as a container on Windows nodes in the way it is deployed on linux nodes by Cluster Logging Operator due to the support reasons for Windows containers mentioned in the WMCO enhancement.
-* The reason we want to use the .msi installer package is to have the ability to run Fluentd as a Windows service.
+* The reason for using the .msi installer package is to have the ability to run Fluentd as a Windows service.
 This will allow Windows to manage the process and ensure it is always running for log collection.